VitaliiKalyta96/Data-analysis/Amplitude/Media Streaming - Analytics/README.md

 ✅ Retention users: Graph Retention of users from the Welcome event to any active event and Play Song or Video in the form of a bar chart;

-✅ CJM: User Journey Map from the start of the session to Play Song or Video.
+✅ CJM: User Journey Map from the start of the session to Play a Song or a Video.

 ### Tools and Skills:: <span style="font-weight: lighter; font-size: 0.9em;">Amplitude.</span>